-To receive full credit, assignments are due in the drop-box on the due date.
+All assignments are due on Day 1 of the week, but students may submit the assignment up until Day 1 without penalty.
 In rare instances, due to unanticipated and extenuating student circumstances, students may need additional time to complete an assignment.
 Therefore, students may submit assignments late.
 However, assignments will receive a 10% deduction for each day late.
 Discussion board posts and other "real-time" assignments are not eligible for any extensions.